Skip to Main Content

 • How do I change the term or program I applied for?

 To update your term and/or program, you will need to contact us to open another application for you.
-Please visit your program site for available terms and deadlines.
+Please visit your Graduate Program website for available terms and deadlines.
 You will not be able to change your term if the deadline has passed, or if the program does not admit for your intended term.

 • Can I pursue a dual degree?